 ⑧Once you select your device all of your pictures will be displayed to the right.
 You can scroll through the list to see all of your photos.
 At the top are your column headings which you can use to sort your images by clicking on a category.

 At the bottom are your all of your import options. ④By clicking the “Import To:” menu you can choose where to import your pictures.
 Some default options include Photos, Mail, and recently used folders.
 If you don’t find your preferred destination click “More” at the bottom of the list.
 Doing so will open a file browser for you to use to find a place to save your photos.
-To the left is a delete button for you to be able to delete photos form your computer. ⑥All the way to the right are your import options including “Import” and “Import All”.
-“Import” will import only pictures the you have selected.
+To the left is a delete button for you to be able to delete photos from your computer. ⑥All the way to the right is your import options including “Import” and “Import All”.
+“Import” will import only pictures that you have selected.
 To select more than one picture in a row select one photo, then while holding the shift button select the last photo of your choice.
 To select individual pictures hold down the “command” key while selecting photos.

-③Referring back to the sidebar at the bottom are device option, like “Connecting this camera open:” which will tell the computer what app to open when a device is connected.
+③Referring back to the sidebar at the bottom are device option, like “Connecting this camera opens:” which will tell the computer what app to open when a device is connected.
 The default option is usually Photos but you can change it to Image Capture or you can locate another photo importing app like Adobe Lightroom.
 Then under that option are check boxed for if you would like to “Delete after import” or “Keep originals”.
 If you “Delete after import” the imported photos will be removed from the storage device.